camenpihor/organizer_app/README.md

 - add fontawesome pack
 - https (must have DNS)
 - add icons to side bar
+- dont allow clicking on links when sidebar is visible

 - Model for stats on home page
 - Connect question to other model objects